Your Insider Guide to Wedding Invitations

 - Alternatively, if your wedding website has an RSVP feature, you can include a card with your invitation that has a link to your site and instructions to go there to respond.
 This is becoming more of a popular choice as it requires a tiny bit less work for your guests, you get responses immediately, and you don’t have to pay for extra postage!

 Yes, some of your guests will need to be chased.
 It’s a fact.
 At Wedgewood Weddings, we don’t ask for the final guest count until 10 days before your event which should make it easier for you to corral a response from everyone.

 How Many Guests to Anticipate

 Typically, about 80% of the guests you invite will attend.
 If you’re inviting guests from out-of-town, you can expect about 50% of them to come.
 And in some cases, a guest will decline your invite and show up to your wedding anyway...
-At Wedgewood Weddings, we always plan to have a little extra food (and a few extra chairs) to cover this situation.
+At Wedgewood Weddings, we always plan to have a little extra food (and extra chairs) to cover this situation.
 So while this may be annoying, you’ll have no reason to panic - we got you!

-“A clean ivory invite with a script font will always make me think of weddings, but I saw a sensational dark blue and silver invite the other day that was totally gorgeous, so be open to switching things up.”
+“A clean ivory invite with a script font will always make me think of weddings, but I love seeing the more modern, artsy, or unique invitations too, so be open to switching things up.”